Summary

 Allocation

 Allocation sets aside income for the needs of non-SSI related children (i.e. children who do not meet the SSI disability or blindness criteria) under the age of 18 residing in the household.
 Allocation to dependent children ceases at age 18.
 The allocation amount to each non-SSI related child is the difference between the Medicaid medically needy income standard for one and two in the current year.
-In 2022 this amount is $433.
-This amount will be offset by any other income the child receives in his/her own right, such as child support.
+In 2024, this amount is $619.
+This amount will be offset by any other income the child receives in their own right, such as child support.

-This allocation amount will first be allocated from the unearned income of the non-SSI-related parent (after deducting any court-ordered support paid by the non-SSI-related parent) from his/her unearned income.
-If s/he does not have unearned income or if the unearned income is not sufficient to meet to meet the allocation, the remaining allocation is made from the non-SSI-related parent’s earned income (after deducting any court-ordered support paid by the non-SSI-related parent).
+This allocation amount will first be allocated from the unearned income of the non-SSI-related parent (after deducting any court-ordered support paid by the non-SSI-related parent) from their unearned income.
+If they do not have unearned income or if the unearned income is not sufficient to meet to meet the allocation, the remaining allocation is made from the non-SSI-related parent’s earned income (after deducting any court-ordered support paid by the non-SSI-related parent).

-There is no unearned income, so we deduct the allocation for the two children, $866 ($433 × 2), from Mike’s earned income.
+There is no unearned income, so we deduct the allocation for the two children, $1,238 ($619 x 2), from Mike’s earned income.

 (Example will be continued in the next section).